 In general, probiotics is the name given to microorganisms that are great for human health.
 The friendly live bacteria and yeasts are mostly commonly known for aiding the digestive system and balancing your gut.

-In skin care, however, probiotics balance your skin’s microbiome (the microorganisms found in a particular part of the body) and leave you with a healthy, radiant complexion.
+In skin care, however, probiotics balance your skin's microbiome (the microorganisms found in a particular part of the body) and leave you with a healthy, radiant complexion.
 Probiotics harbour multiple strains of good bacteria – some of which already occur naturally on our skin.
 Skin care experts take these particular strains and formulate the micro-organisms in order to enhance and benefit our good bacteria.

 How do probiotics benefit the skin?